 Most children tend to get milder symptoms than adults.
 But they still can develop severe illness, become hospitalized, and even die from COVID-19.
 Some children have developed a serious condition known as Multisystem Inflammatory Syndrome in Children (MIS-C) after getting sick with COVID-19.

 Getting vaccinated can help keep that from happening.
-As of May 12, 2021, more than 300 children have died and more than 15,000 have been hospitalized from COVID-19.
+As of Oct.
+17, 2021, nearly 700 children have died and thousands more have been hospitalized from COVID-19.
 Those totals are higher than the numbers of child hospitalizations and deaths from seasonal influenza, for which we recommend universal vaccination.

 Also, the COVID-19 vaccine is a crucial step in reaching herd immunity against COVID-19.
 Herd immunity means enough people are immune to a disease to stop its spread, and vaccination is one way to achieve immunity.